jbrightuniverse/C-Bot/README.md

 · `run` to run code\
 · `exit` to exit the ide

-## FUTURE UPDATES (in no particular order)
+## NEAR FUTURE UPDATES (in no particular order)
-· Support for zip file library additions\
 · Support for multiple files and filetypes\
-· Support for standard input ("std::cin") during program execution\
 · Support for external library inclusion based on string input\
 · Revised program timeout engine\
 · Restrictions on system usage\

+## FAR FUTURE UPDATES
+· Support for zip file library additions\
+· Support for standard input ("std::cin") during program execution\
 · More things that I haven't thought of yet